Medically Reviewed by Carol DerSarkissian, MD on December 20, 2020

 It sounds so obvious, but few of us actually take the time to stop what we're doing and calm our minds.
-Deep breathing, biofeedback, and meditation are all stress management techniques that relax our bodies, which helps ease pain.
-Talk to your doctor to learn more, but in the meantime, slow down, close your eyes…breathe in…breathe out.
+Stress management techniques like deep breathing, meditation, and biofeedback relax your body, which helps ease pain.
+Talk to your doctor to learn more.
+In the meantime, slow down, close your eyes … breathe in … breathe out.

 You need a good night's sleep to help soothe the stresses pain puts on your body.
-Although alcohol can help you fall asleep, when alcohol breaks down in your body, it leads to shallow sleep, shortens important time in REM sleep, and may even wake you.
+Although a drink can help you fall asleep, when alcohol breaks down in your body, it leads to shallow sleep, shortens important time in REM sleep, and may even wake you.
 The result: A less restful night.

 Some people find temporary relief from stress and pain with a quick smoke.
-The irony is that smoking may actually contribute to pain in the long run.
-It slows healing, worsens circulation, and increases the risk of degenerative disc problems, a cause of low back pain.
-If you need an incentive to quit, pain relief just may be it.
+The irony is that smoking may actually add to your pain in the long run.
+It slows healing, worsens circulation, and raises your chance of degenerative disc problems, a cause of low back pain.
 Ask your doctor about programs and medicines to kick the habit.

-If you're living with chronic pain, you want to do everything you can to help your body, not hinder it.
-One way to keep your body strong is to eat a well-balanced diet.
+You want to do everything you can to help your body, not hinder it.
+One way to keep your body strong is a nutritious diet.
 Eating right improves blood sugar, helps keep your weight in a healthy range, lowers the odds of heart disease, and aids digestion.
-Aim for a diet rich in whole grains, fresh produce, and low-fat proteins.
+Aim for a diet rich in fresh produce, low-fat proteins, and whole grains.

 Help your doctor help you.
 At the end of each day, record a "pain score" between 1 and 10.
-Then note what you did that day, and how these activities made you feel.
+Then note what you did that day and how these activities made you feel.
 Bring the journal to your next appointment.
 It may give your doctor insights so they can understand your pain better and treat you more effectively.

-By taking care of your emotional and physical health, you can better manage your pain.
-That may mean saying no to events like parties if you need the rest.
-Or it may mean scheduling regular massages or setting an unbreakable dinner date with good friends to boost your spirits.
+Don't push too hard.
+Set limits.
+That may mean saying "no" to events like parties when you need the rest.
+It may be booking regular massages.
+Or making an unbreakable dinner date with good friends to boost your spirits.
 How you care for you is unique to you -- and it's also up to you.

-You already know that focusing on pain can just make it worse.
-That's why one potent prescription for relief is to keep busy with activities that take your mind off the pain, instead of focusing on it.
-Take that cooking class you've had your eye on, join a garden club, try skiing lessons.
+One potent prescription for relief is to keep busy with activities that take your mind off the pain, instead of focusing on it.
+Take that cooking class you've had your eye on, join a garden club, try yoga.
 Even if you can't control the pain, you can control the rest of your life.
 Get started!

 Know Your Medicines

-Understand the medicines you're taking, what they can do for you, and their side effects.
-Then educate yourself about other treatment options.
-Your goal is to have a normal mood and activity level -- if you don't, then a different medicine might be better for you.
-Your job is to be proactive, to ask questions, and look for answers.
+You should understand the medicines you're taking, what they can do for you, and their side effects.
+Your goal is to have a normal mood and activity level.
+If you don't, then a different medicine might be better for you.
+What are your options?
+Be proactive, ask questions, and look for answers.